Thursday 16 July 2020

 A Trip to The Caspian 15th July 2020

 Mark and myself, both now recovered, well almost, from our exertions in going to see the Lammergeier in the wilds of Derbyshire and not wanting to spend any more time than necessary indoors, agreed on another day out birding.
-Somewhere, anywhere and that did not involve anymore heroics on the physical front.
+Somewhere, anywhere which did not involve anymore heroics on the physical front.

 We agreed to meet up on Wednesday and not overtax ourselves, so set a comparatively late meeting time of 10am for our rendezvous at Little Paxton in Cambridgeshire.